Waist-to-Hip Ratio: A Simple Guide to Assessing Your Health

 Making changes to your body composition requires a reliable baseline that functions as a check-in system to keep you accountable for your training.
-If you're looking to make big changes in your strength or rehab programming, use waist-to-hip ratio to guide your programming.
+At MOTIVNY, we like to keep assessments efficient and effective.
+If you're looking to make big changes in your strength or rehab programming while also considering your body composition we suggest using waist-to-hip ratio to guide your programming.

 WHAT IS WAIST TO HIP RATIO?